hile/sys-toolkit/README.md

 ## Installing

-This module has minimal dependencies (PyYAML and pytz modules) and should install with *pip* on any recent python version.
+This module has minimal dependencies (PyYAML) and should install with *pip* on any recent python version.
 The module has been tested with python 3.9 and python 3.10.

 ## Running unit tests and linters